CUHK-USR-Group/UwMVS/_pages/about.md

 </div>
 <div style="text-align: justify; text-justify:inter-ideograph;">

-Multi-view stereo (MVS) has been widely used for 3D reconstruction in various applications.
-However, existing MVS methods often struggle in underwater environments due to the unique challenges posed by water, such as light attenuation, scattering, and color distortion.
-In this paper, we propose an end-to-end underwater MVS framework that addresses these challenges and achieves dense scene reconstruction in underwater environments.
-Our framework consists of three main components: (1) an <b>underwater image enhancement module</b> that restores the degraded underwater images, (2) a <b>multi-scale feature extraction and matching module</b> that captures both local and global information for robust feature correspondence, and (3) a <b>depth map refinement module</b> that improves the accuracy and consistency of the reconstructed 3D model.
-We evaluate our method on both synthetic and real-world underwater datasets, demonstrating its superior performance compared to state-of-the-art MVS methods in terms of reconstruction accuracy and completeness.
-Furthermore, we showcase the practical applications of our framework in underwater archaeology and marine ecosystem monitoring.
+Recent advancements in learning-based multi-view stereo (MVS) have demonstrated significant improvements over traditional counterpart, primarily due to the extensive availability of multi-view training images with ground-truth metric depths in the terrestrial in-air domain.
+However, underwater multi-view stereo (UwMVS) faces substantial challenges arising from the domain gap between in-air and underwater environments, leading to degraded performance when applying in-air MVS models to underwater scenarios.
+Furthermore, the progress of learning-based UwMVS methods has been hindered by the scarcity of underwater multi-view images with ground-truth depth maps and point clouds.
+In this paper, we address these challenges by introducing a physically-guided approach for synthesizing underwater multi-view images and present the first large-scale UwMVS dataset for end-to-end training and evaluation of learning-based UwMVS methods.
+Furthermore, we propose a novel UwMVS network that enhances geometric cue encoding to achieve more accurate and complete point cloud reconstruction.
+Extensive experiments on our dataset and real-world underwater scenes demonstrate that our dataset enables the trained models for underwater dense reconstruction and that our method achieves state-of-the-art performance in underwater reconstruction.

 </div>